pounkumar143/DAY-1-Hello-World-App/README.md

-# DAY-1-Hello-World-App
-Hello World Example – Streamlit Demo
+**Hello World Example – Streamlit Demo
 This simple Streamlit project demonstrates core Streamlit capabilities and serves as a clear UI starting point for future AI chatbot interfaces.
 It is designed as a standalone "Hello World" example and highlights: